trustpoliticsfear/trustpoliticsfear.github.io/_texts/Growing-Up-Muslim.md

 ## Elias, 17, male, Western Sydney, Iraqi Australian, Muslim

 The War on Terror means to me war for no reason, in which it causes terror and death, e.g. ISIS.
-I understood terrorism when I was only eight because ISIS had attacked my country and it on the news.
+I understood terrorism when I was only eight because ISIS had attacked my country and it was on the news.
 I remember when my grandfather almost died in a bombing.
 That happened to him as he went to get groceries.
 I don't know what 9/11 is, but I have heard about it on Snapchat.
 I just know that it was in the U.S. and was an attack.
 I'm not interested in politics.
 I'm not passionate about anything, honestly.
 I just don't care about the state of the world because life is cheap for world leaders.
 I feel powerless.

 ## Widyan, 17, female, Western Sydney, Jordanian Australian, Muslim